Science, Engineering & Technology

 - Pre-Professional programs that provide high-quality and affordable pathways to professional schools.

-The Division's emphasis on high-quality experiential learning comes to full fruition with the new Science, Engineering, and Technology Building, which opened in summer 2017.
+The Division's emphasis on high-quality experiential learning comes to full fruition with the Science, Engineering, and Technology Building.
 The four-story 145,300 square foot building inspires the development of tomorrow's problem-solvers with innovative spaces such as an engineering build room for student project collaboration, dedicated science labs with research-grade instruments, a cybersecurity lab, a digital fabrication and 3D printing lab with professional grade manufacturing equipment, outdoor yard space for large student projects such as vehicles, robotic swarms, and solar-powered systems, and flexible study spaces featuring the latest audio/video technology.

 Explore the various transfer or career degrees and career certificate programs that can help to launch your career in STEM: